mkp170791/numpy/doc/source/user/tutorial-svd.rst

 .. note::

-    We will use NumPy's linear algebra module, `numpy.linalg`, to perform the operations in this tutorial.
+    We will use NumPy's linear algebra module, `numpy_demo.linalg`, to perform the operations in this tutorial.
 Most of the linear algebra functions in this module can also be found in `scipy.linalg`, and users are encouraged to use the `scipy` module for real-world